umbertopicchini/SAEM-ABC/nonlinear-gaussian/README.txt

-This folder contains a number of experiments from the paper Picchini & Samson 2017, Coupling stochastic EM and Approximate Bayesian Computation for parameter inference in state-space models, arXiv:1512.04831.
+This folder contains a number of experiments from the paper Picchini & Samson 2017, Coupling stochastic EM and Approximate Bayesian Computation for parameter inference in state-space models, arXiv:1512.04831 and forthcoming in the journal "Computational Statistics".

 - pomp_IF2
   runs the R code implementing the IF2 procedure described in section 4.1.2 of the reference above.